Atlassian Logo

 Atlassian Logo 2011

-After the redesign, the Atlassian logo took on a new appearance: it became simpler and less corporate.
+After the redesign, the Atlassian logo took on a new look: simpler and less corporate.
 The most significant change occurred in the Titan figure.
-The resemblance to an “X” was left behind—a precise stylization emerged of a human with arms extended upwards.
+The resemblance to an “X” was left behind, and a precise stylization emerged of a human with arms extended upward.
 The symbol consisted of three fragments: an inverted triangle, a slightly bent trapezoid, and a structure resembling the letter “y.”
 Together, they formed Atlas: his head, torso, arms, and legs.
 Above him was an inverted green bracket symbolizing digital technologies and virtual space.

 2014 – 2017